Nina Akamu: Leonardo's Horse

 Leonardo da Vinci's Horse, Inc. (LDVHI) contracted Tallix Art Foundry in 1997 to cast a plaster horse created by retired airline pilot and founder Charles C Dent.
 As the sculpture was left incomplete at the time of his death and contained anatomical problems, Fred Meijer (patron of the bronze copy the American horse) suggested bringing Nina Akamu on board to improve upon the Dent-Herrick horse.

 She moved to Beacon, New York to work on a full-scale sculpture of Leonardo's horse.
 After several months, Nina Akamu determined that the original model could not be salvaged and concluded that a completely new sculpture needed to be executed.
 She created an entirely new master model which was then enlarged to 24' tall.
 The colossal bronze horse was completed and dedicated in Milan, Italy and the Frederik Meijer Gardens and Sculpture Park in Grand Rapids, Michigan in September and October 1999.

 Leonardo had made numerous small sketches of horses to help illustrate his notes about the complex procedures for molding and casting the sculpture.
 But his notes were far from systematic, and none of the sketches points to the final position of the horse, with no single definitive drawing of the statue.
 Akamu researched multiple information sources to gain insight into the original sculptor's intentions.
 She studied both Leonardo's notes and drawings of the horse and those of other projects he was working on.
 She reviewed his thoughts on anatomy, painting, sculpture and natural phenomena.
 Her research expanded to include the teachers who had influenced Leonardo.
 Akamu also studied Iberian horse breeds, such as the Andalusian, which were favored by the Sforza stables in the late 15th century.

 Two full-size casts were made of Akamu's 24 ft design.
 One was placed at the Hippodrome of San Siro in Milan.
-The other is at the Frederik Meijer Gardens & Sculpture Park, a botanical garden and sculpture park in Grand Rapids, Michigan, paid for by billionaire Frederik Meijer.
+The other is at the Frederik Meijer Gardens & Sculpture Park, a botanical garden and sculpture park in Grand Rapids, Michigan.

 A smaller replica – 12 ft – was placed in downtown Allentown's Community Art Park adjacent to the Baum School of Art, in honor of Charles Dent.
 A bronze replica – 8 ft – was installed 15 September 2001 at Piazza della Libertà in Vinci, Italy, the birth town of Leonardo.